 I made my water mat before finding this old blue Cricut mat – I wish I had used it for the water paper!
 Oh well!

 These sports mats are fun for imaginary play :)

 Below you can see our setup for sorting animals by habitat.
 I purchased most of these animal cards from Karen Cox on Teachers Pay Teachers and created the ones for desert and rainforest.
 We have matching paper mats we use with these cards, but the Cricut mats are a new way to use the cards.
 The mats are also perfect for adding toy animals, too, in addition to the animal cards.

-These have been so fun and great for imaginative play.
+These have been so much fun and great for imaginative play!

 I found really fun scrapbook paper at my local craft stores.
 Here is a list of the papers I used :)

 - Castle & Unicorn paper: doodlebug design inc. Fairy Tales double-sided cardstock